Tall and fluffy, two layer, moist delicious, whole-wheat, fat-free vegan chocolate cake

 Vegan birthday layer cake with whole wheat (all purpose) flour, zucchini, aqua faba and lots of cocoa powder.

 It is moist, rises proud and high, is delicious, sweet, rich and gorgeous.
 This cake looks and tastes great and is SO HEALTHY.

 This is the cake I make for my husband and kids birthdays.
 They love it and look forward to it.

-Their friends can’t tell it is vegan, but they know it is great chocolatey cake
+Their friends can’t tell it is vegan, or that it is healthy, but they know it is great chocolatey cake

 Whole foods vegan cake secret tricks

 I have learned many healthy and tasty tricks from eating and feeding my family whole foods plant based since 2013, and I want to share them with you.